maylencytryn/Archetype-Themes-X-Maylen-Cytryn/README.md

 <br> - Filter for 'Structure' <a href="https://github.com/users/maylencytryn/projects/2/views/10">here</a>
 <br> - Review Wiki "<a href="https://github.com/maylencytryn/Archetype-Themes-X-Maylen-Cytryn/wiki#deliverable-scenarios-contd">DELIVERABLE SCENARIOS CONT'D</a>"
 <h2>VIEW BY TIME FRAME</h2>
-View tasks organized by time frame <a href="https://github.com/users/maylencytryn/projects/2/views/6">here</a>
+View all the previous tasks organized by time frame <a href="https://github.com/users/maylencytryn/projects/2/views/6">here</a>

 <h1>MORE ABOUT MAYLEN</h1>